Easy Red Robin Campfire Sauce

 • Hickory BBQ sauce – Sweet Baby Ray’s Hickory sauce or Heinz is my preference for best results

-• Tobasco Chipotle sauce – you can omit this, but I think a touch of this makes the recipe more authentic
+• Tabasco Chipotle sauce – you can omit this, but I think a touch of this makes the recipe more authentic

 • Chipotle powder – this has lots of smoke and depth to this sauce

-• Worchstershire sauce – I love the Lea and Perrins brand
+• Worcestershire sauce – I love the Lea and Perrins brand

 How to make Red Robin Campfire Sauce

-This sauce is super simple to make, so can prepare this in no time at all.
+This sauce is super simple to make, so you can prepare this in no time at all.

-1. In a medium bowl combine mayonnaise, BBQ sauce, Tobasco Chipotle sauce, Chipotle powder, and Worchestershire sauce.
+1. In a medium bowl, combine mayonnaise, BBQ sauce, Tobasco Chipotle sauce, Chipotle powder, and Worcestershire sauce.

 2. Stir to combine well.